romth777/deep-reinforcement-learning/p2_continuous-control/Report.md

 ![learning courves](./misc/scores.png)
 ![averaged_learning courves](./misc/averaged_scores.png)

-The normal and binomial distribution reach convergence faster, the uniform and chi-square distribution does not converge, and the others are converged but slower than normal and binomial's.
+The normal and binomial distribution reach convergence faster, the uniform and chi-square distribution do not converge, and the others are converged but slower than normal and binomial's.
 This result shows that the distribution to add noise is very important to learn the environment to agents, and there is the difference to converge learning with choice of noise distribution.
 Also, I assume that the parameter of the noise generator is essential for the same reason.